ashcaz/learning-journal/Revisionsinthecloud.md

 - A repo is a collection of files that youve told git ti pay attention to one project one repo

+### Git and github with terminal

+ **Git  Workflow**

+ **ACP** : add commit push

+ **Terminal Commnads**
+- git add <filename> : add before commiting allows fo rtracking of file
+- git fetch : hey go look at the repo and tell me what you see
+  - can open up and show changes
+- git status : analyzes the differences between GitHub and whats on your computer
+- git push origin master : pushes changes on computer to github master
+- git commit -m " " commit with a message
+- git pull : fetch and merge in one